syself/cluster-api-provider-hetzner/docs/caph/02-topics/01-preparation.md

 ---
-title: Preparation
+title: Hetzner project preparation
 ---

-## Preparation of the Hetzner Project and Credentials

 There are several tasks that have to be completed before a workload cluster can be created.

-### Preparing Hetzner Cloud
+## Preparing Hetzner Cloud

 1. Create a new [HCloud project](https://console.hetzner.cloud/projects).
 2. Generate an API token with read and write access.
 You'll find this if you click on the project and go to "security".
 3. If you want to use it, generate an SSH key, upload the public key to HCloud (also via "security"), and give it a name.
-Read more about [Managing SSH Keys](/docs/caph/02-topics/01-managing-ssh-keys).
+Read more about [Managing SSH Keys](/docs/caph/02-topics/02-managing-ssh-keys).

-### Preparing Hetzner Robot
+## Preparing Hetzner Robot

 1. Create a new web service user.
-[Here](https://robot.your-server.de/doc/webservice/en.html#preface), you can define a password and copy your user name
+[Here](https://robot.your-server.de/doc/webservice/en.html#preface) you can define a password and copy your user name
 2. Generate an SSH key.
 You can either upload it via Hetzner Robot UI or just rely on the controller to upload a key that it does not find in the robot API.
 This is possible, as you have to store the public and private key together with the SSH key's name in a secret that the controller reads.

 ---